KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 ### Cohesion

-In clustering, cohesion measures how close the objects in the cluster are to each other.
+In clustering, cohesion measures how close objects in a cluster are to each other.
 A higher cohesion score indicates that the documents in the corpus share similar keywords.

 #### `.nlp.cluster.MSE`

-_Use the top 50 keywords of each document to calculate the cohesiveness as measured by the mean sum of sqaures_
+_Uses the top 50 keywords of each document to calculate the cohesiveness as measured by the mean sum of squares_

 ```txt
 .nlp.cluster.MSE[keywords]